Career Resources / Nursing Scope of Practice

 Why is the nursing scope of practice important?

 Knowing your duty of care not only keeps your patients safe but also keeps you out of hot water.
-Nurses who act outside the scope of service of the licensing or certifying body that governs their professional licenses risk losing their job, face punitive damages, or possibly have their license revoked.
+Nurses who act outside the scope of service of the licensing or certifying body that governs their professional licenses risk losing their job, facing punitive damages, or possibly having their licenses revoked.
+They can also be held liable for negligence, malpractice, or breach of patient confidentiality.
 It is that serious.

 Keep in mind that just because your employer says you can do something (or asks you to do something) does not mean you should do it.
 For instance, let’s say you are an LPN and your employer directs you to administer medication to a patient because they are short-staffed with RNs and having difficulty meeting patient care obligations.
 You have no formal education and have not consulted with an RN, which is the standard scope of practice for LPNs.
 Most states do not permit LPNs to administer prescription medications, making this a major breach of your nursing scope of practice.
 If you are caught, you will suffer penalties right along with your employer.
 It is simply not worth the risk.